NVIDIA/aistore/authn/README.md

 ## Token management

 Generating a token for data access does not require superuser credentials.
 Users must provide correct their username and password to get their tokens.
 Token has expiration time that is 24 hours by default.
-After that the token must be reissued.
-To change default expiration time, look for `expiration_time` in configuration file.
+After that, the token must be reissued.
+To change default expiration time, look for `expiration_time` in the configuration file.

 Call revoke token API to forcefully invalidate a token before it expires.